WangRongsheng/Aurora/README.md

     --lora_target q_proj,v_proj
 ```

-`--quantization_bit 4` means you will use `QLoRA`, If you have a larger GPU memory size you can remove it and use LoRA.
+`--quantization_bit 4` means you will use `QLoRA`, If you have a larger GPU memory size you can remove it and use `LoRA`.

 </details>